ZeroOneZero/Tales-From-The-Hood/Windows-Install-Guide-From-USB.md

 1. Wait for the Windows 10/11 setup screen to appear.

-2. If asked, select the appropriate language, time/currency format, and input method, then click `Next`.
+2. If prompted select the appropriate language, time/currency format, and input method, then click `Next`.

 3. Click `Install now`.